-Immigrant victims of domestic violence may be subject to unique forms of abuse, especially those who are undocumented or whose legal status depends on the abuser.
+Immigrant survivors of domestic violence may be subject to unique forms of abuse, especially those who are undocumented or whose legal status depends on the abuser.
+Even though we are focusing on undocumented immigrants in these pages, some of this information may be useful for immigrants who haven’t acquired their US citizenship or whose partner has used immigration status as a threat.

-There could be legal options for immigrant victims of domestic violence to try to end the abuse, whether they are documented or undocumented.
 Undocumented victims have the same access to the court system as anyone else does.
 However, victims who are undocumented or who have temporary legal status that will expire during the court proceedings may feel especially hesitant to go to court.
-Many immigrant victims of domestic violence fear the legal system and worry that getting help from a domestic violence program or starting a legal court case for protection could have a negative impact on them.
-For example, even though immigrant survivors can legally file for a restraining order, custody, or divorce, the victim may fear that his/her undocumented status will become known, either by the abuser telling the judge or by the judge questioning the victim about it.
-Although there have been instances where victims were picked up by Immigration due to their immigration status while appearing in state court for a domestic violence related matters,1 there are many more instances where immigrant victims, including undocumented immigrants, get life-saving protection orders, custody orders, and divorces from courts without risking their status.
-In fact, some states even have specific protections in their laws that prohibit court personnel, including clerks, judges, etc., from revealing an immigrant’s legal status if it becomes known during the court proceeding.2 In fact, seeking the court’s help through a protection order or reporting a domestic violence crime to the police may even lead help an undocumented immigrant gain legal status through a U visa.
+Although there have been instances where undocumented immigrants were picked up by Immigration while appearing in a court proceeding,2 this is not the norm.
+In fact, some states’ laws even have specific protections that prohibit court personnel from revealing an immigrant’s legal status if it becomes known during the court proceeding.3 And, in addition, seeking the court’s help through a protection order or reporting a domestic violence crime to the police may even help an undocumented immigrant gain legal status through a U visa.

-To see more legal options specifically for immigrant victims of domestic violence, including the VAWA self-petition, the U visa, and the T visa, please visit our Immigration page.
+To ensure immigrant survivors can get the same safety and justice as other domestic violence survivors, Congress has created several routes to status for undocumented survivors.
+To learn more about the VAWA self-petition, the U visa, and the T visa, please visit our Immigration page.
 You can also see our video series about U visas, including the requirements to file for one, on our Videos page.
-You can also find immigration resources on our National Organizations Immigration page.
+You can also find immigration resources on our National Organizations - Immigration page.

-What types of abuse do immigrant victims suffer?
+What are the "unique" types of abuse immigrant survivors may suffer?

 Here are some ways abusers may try to keep power and control over immigrant victims, including ways that undocumented victims may be specifically targeted: